 Under separate legislation, Congress also limits what percentage of the total active duty force can serve in each commissioned officer rank, in each warrant officer rank, and in each enlisted rank above the grade of E-4.
 There are no statutory limits for E-4 and below (the "E" stands for "enlisted," and in the Army an E-4 is the rank of corporal).

 To promote someone in the U.S. Army, there must be a vacancy.
-For example, if an E-9 (sergeant major) retires in a certain MOS, such as MOS that means that one E-8 can be promoted to E-9, and that opens an E-8 slot, so one E-7 can be promoted to E-8, and so forth.
-If 200 E-5s get out of the Army in a particular MOS, then 200 E-4s can be promoted to E-5.
+For example, if an E-9 (sergeant major) retires in a certain MOS, one E-8 can be promoted to E-9, and that opens an E-8 slot, so one E-7 can be promoted to E-8, and so forth.
+If 200 E-5s leave the Army in a particular MOS, then 200 E-4s can be promoted to E-5.